Orders are placed through the Ordering System.

 How will I know when I run out of planning amounts?

-You will be able to view your remaining balance when you log into your family’s Enrichment Ordering System account.
-Please contact your Homeschool Teacher for assistance.
+You will be able to view your remaining balance when you log into your family’s Ordering System account.
+Please contact your Independent Study Teacher for assistance.

 Can I be reimbursed for any purchases I made through my own money?